Visit Carmel Mission: Explore the Historic San Carlos Borromeo de Carmelo Mission

 What to see at Carmel Mission

 One of the most authentically restored California Missions, Carmel Mission is still an active church of the Monterey Diocese.
 The center offers tours, events, art exhibits, lectures and other community events.
-You can visit all of the grounds around the mission including these main attractions:
+I love the combination of education, history and gorgeous grounds with photo ops that really exude a part of early California Mission days and lifestyle.

 The Basilica of Carmel Mission – a beautifully restored church with custom made chandeliers, hand painted murals, Spanish Colonial oil paintings and other important artwork.
 The vestments of the church and Father Serra are stored and on display on the side chapel area of the Basilica that you can also explore and visit.